-There are very few people who understand the auditing and there is the even fewer number of people who understands the roles and responsibilities of asset auditor.
+There are very few people who understand auditing and there is an even fewer number of people who understand the roles and responsibilities of asset auditors.

 Therefore, in this blog, we will discover things every auditor should know about fixed assets.
 So, let us begin!

 Fixed assets are those assets that have an expected life of more than one year.
 They are also known as capital assets.
 Moreover, they cannot be converted into cash within a year.

 A company utilizes fixed assets in its daily operation and generates income from them.
 They appear in the balance sheet as machinery, furniture, a vehicle such as company trucks, etc.

 And fixed assets are subject to depreciation.
 Depreciation plays a crucial role in tax saving & finding the accurate worth value of fixed assets that a company owns.
 Moreover, they are also important during fixed assets audits.

 A fixed asset to a company might not be a fixed asset to another company.
 Here is an example, a truck will be classified as a fixed asset by the delivery company.
 But the same truck that manufactures it will classify it as an inventory.

 Therefore, the nature of the business decides what is a fixed asset for them & what is inventory!

 An asset auditor is a person who is one of the most important people who conduct a fixed asset audit.
 He or she finds the exact worth value of assets, this evaluation of assets is also very helpful in calculating the worth value of the organization.

 In this procedure, various aspects are considered that we will discuss later!
 They cross-check all assets with their documents.